DigneZzZ/neonode_cc_en/src/content/blog/en/first-post.md

 ---
-title: Планы проекта NeoNode
+title: NeoNode Project Plans
-description: Данный пост определяет цели проекта NeoNode и рассказываем про все возможности.
+description: This post outlines the goals of the NeoNode project and introduces all its features.
 tags:
   - intro
   - openode